-Growing and managing your email list is key to keeping your community members up to date on the community.
-Marketers consistently ranked email as the single most effective tactic for awareness, acquisition, conversion, and retention.
+Growing and managing your email list is critical to keeping your community members up to date on the community.
+Marketers consistently ranked email as the most effective tactic for awareness, acquisition, conversion, and retention.
 Remember, you have just 3-4 seconds to grab your readers’ attention and interest them enough to open and read your email.
-So good use of email marketing for Chamber of Commerce would be to showcase:
+So good use of email marketing for the Chamber of Commerce would be to showcase the following:

 - Events going on in the community.